Grandparents enjoying breakfast together, portraying family moments in a home setting.

 Increase Your Chances Of Getting Approved

-Whether you’re refinancing your current home or planning on buying a new one, try to maximize your chances of approval before you apply.
-Let’s review a few simple ways to strengthen your application.
+Whether you’re refinancing your current home or planning on buying a new one with a new mortgage, you’ll want to maximize your chances of approval before you apply.
+Here are a few simple ways to increase your chances of approval:

 Start With Your Current Lender

-You may increase your chance of approval for a refinance by working with your current lender because they’re familiar with the details of your existing loan.
-Your lender may be able to suggest different rate and term options for seniors, or they may relax their refinance requirements if you’re up to date on your mortgage payments.
+You may have an increased chance of getting approved for a refinance with your current lender since they’ll already know the details of your existing loan.
+Your lender may be able to suggest different senior refinance programs that you’ll easily qualify for, and they may even be able to loosen the requirements to refinance if you’re up to date on your mortgage payments.

 Include All Your Income

-Your lender will ask questions about your income and assets when you apply for a new mortgage or a mortgage refinance.
-However, lenders don’t only consider employment income when they review applications.
-Maximize your chances of approval by listing all your income streams on your application.
-Some sources of income your lender may consider include:
+Your lender will ask you questions about your income and assets when you apply for a new mortgage or a mortgage refinance.
+However, lenders don’t only consider income from employment when they review your application.
+Maximize your chances of getting approved by including all streams of income when you apply.
+Some sources of income your lender might consider include:

 • Social Security payments